Jennifer L. Branch

 Jury Trials.
 Due to the over 600 cases the Court started its term with, the Court sets multiple jury trials for the same day.
 Most criminal jury trials will take precedence over civil jury trials.
 Please email the Court’s Law Clerk (and copy all counsel) one week prior to the jury trial date to determine the status of your case taking priority over other cases scheduled for the same date.

 Bond.
-Motions to reduce bond shall be in writing and filed and served on the State far enough in advance of the next scheduled court date for the victim(s), if any, to be notified of the motion.
+Motions to reduce bond shall be in writing and filed and served on the State ten days in advance of the next scheduled court date for the victim(s), if any, to be notified of the motion.
 When bond modifications are opposed, the State is encouraged to file a responsive memorandum at least three business days before the hearing.
 All factors addressing the change of bond shall be explained in the motion and the response.

 Sentencing.
 Special Felony, Felony 1, and Felony 2 cases where the parties do not recommend an agreed sentence, counsel for the State and the Defendant must file sentencing a memoranda five business days before sentencing.
 The memorandum should explain all relevant factors the Court should consider when sentencing the Defendant.
 Sentencing memorandums are appreciated in all other cases.